machinetranslate/machinetranslate.org/events/wmt.md

 - Task on training of neural machine translation
 - Task on bandit learning for machine translation

-The results published from WMT shared tasks represent benchmarks for the technology.
+The published results from the shared tasks and the data sets released for WMT are standard benchmarks across machine translation research.

 ### Long-time organisers